-This major is primarily designed for job preparedness.
-Students who are considering transferring to a fouryear college should be aware that decisions on transferability of courses are made by the four-year colleges and differ from school to school.
-Students should contact the Transfer and Job Resource Center early in their academic program to determine which courses will transfer to the college of their choice.
+Decisions on the transferability of courses are made by the four-year colleges and differ from school to school.
+Students enrolled in this major should contact the Transfer Services Office early in their academic program to determine which courses will transfer to the college of their choice.